luigra/RNA-seq-practical/Handout_Mat/RNASeq_day1.md

 python scripts/prepDE.py -i stringtie_quant/sample_list.txt
 ```

 The script will produce two result files: gene_count_matrix.csv and transcript_count_matrix.csv.
-This are te input files for the differential expression analysis or the principal component analysis (PCA).
+These are the input files for the differential expression analysis or the principal component analysis (PCA).

 ###Questions